Chapter 5 Writing models in NIMBLE’s dialect of BUGS

 Other approaches are possible, but unless care is taken they are likely to be less computationally efficient than the template above.

-The template uses a user-defined nimbleFunction to efficiently combine the Cholesky of the correlation matrix with a vector of standard deviations to produce the Cholesky of the covariance matrix.
+The template above uses a user-defined nimbleFunction to efficiently combine the Cholesky of the correlation matrix with a vector of standard deviations to produce the Cholesky of the covariance matrix.
 That function is given here:

 uppertri_mult_diag <- nimbleFunction(